yohannzaoui/McIntosh-DS200/README.md

 ## Overview

-McIntosh DS200 is a fully functional, zero-dependency web audio player that runs entirely in the browser.
+McIntosh DS200 is a fully functional audio player available both as a **web app** (runs entirely in the browser) and as a **native desktop application** built with Electron.
 It simulates the premium hardware experience of McIntosh Laboratory components — complete with an authentic VFD display, real-time spectrum analysis, tone controls, and a meticulously crafted brushed-metal interface.

-No installation required.
 No backend.
 No framework.
-Open `index.html` and play.
+Open `index.html` in a browser, or run the Electron app for full OS integration including multimedia keyboard shortcuts and Windows taskbar controls.

 ---